Massive Storm Slams US With Snow, Ice, Bitter Cold - UrduPoint

 Winter storm warnings have been issued from western Kansas clear across to the coastal states of Maryland, Delaware and Virginia, an unusually broad 1,500-mile (2,400-kilometer) swath under immediate threat.

-"Disruptive winter storm to impact the Central Plains to the Mid-Atlantic through Monday with widespread heavy snow and damaging ice accumulations," the NWS said in its latest report.
+"Disruptive winter storm to impact the Central Plains to the Mid-Atlantic through Monday with widespread heavy snow and damaging ice accumulations," the NWS warned earlier.

-The agency warned that areas from northeastern Kansas to north-central Missouri would see "the heaviest snowfall in a decade."
+In its latest report early Sunday the agency's Weather Prediction Center said the storm will produce heavy snowfall and wind gusts exceeding 40 mph (64 kph) in parts of Kansas and Missouri.

-Scientists say extreme weather is becoming more common and more severe as a result of manmade climate change.
+The snowfall amounts will exceed 15 inches (38 centimeters) "the heaviest in a decade", the agency said.

 - Travel disruptions -